 - Prearrange your child’s finances.
-Don’t forget some extra cash for unexpected items like new toys, prom pictures or other fun money.
-You can set up an allotment or direct deposit to the caregiver’s account with the pay clerk at your unit’s personnel office or use the myPay online service.
+Don’t forget to set aside some extra cash for unexpected items such as new toys, prom pictures or other fun money.
+You can set up an allotment or direct deposit to the caregiver’s account with the pay clerk at your unit’s personnel office, or you can use the myPay online service.

 - Explain how relationships change.
 Talk to the caregiver and your child about how their relationship will change.
-At first, it may be difficult for your child to see the caregiver as a confidant or authority figure, especially if they are not used to seeing each other often.
+At first, it may be difficult for your child to see the caregiver as a confidant or authority figure, especially if they are not used to having them around.

 - Track behavioral changes.
-Let the caregiver know your child may have behavioral changes while you are gone that are normal.
+Let the caregiver know that your child may have behavioral changes while you are gone and that those changes are normal.
 Younger children may become clingy and fearful.
 Older children may act out, have trouble paying attention or experience sleep problems.
 Make sure your child’s extended family, teachers, coaches and religious leaders know about your deployment so they can offer support.
-If these behaviors don’t go away over time, the caregiver may want to seek help from Military OneSource, installation Child and Youth Behavioral Military Family Life Counselors, the installation Military and Family Support Center or civilian support services within the local community.
+If these behaviors don’t go away over time, the caregiver may want to seek help from the installation’s child and youth behavioral military family life counselors, the installation Military and Family Support Center or civilian support services within the local community.

 - Make notes about routines.
 Knowing what the normal routines are can help your caregiver get settled and prevent unnecessary conflict.
 Maintaining normal routines can help provide a sense of stability for children during transitions.

 - Check in often.
-Establish a regular time for phone calls and internet chats for the caregiver and for children.
-Let the caregiver know how to reach you if your children need to talk to you.
+Establish a regular time for phone calls and internet chats with the caregiver and children.
+Let the caregiver know how they can reach you if your children need to talk.
 This is important for maintaining relationships during and after deployment.

 Moving a child to the caregiver’s home

-If moving your children is necessary, the following tips can help make the transition easier.
+If it is necessary to move your children, the following tips can help make the transition easier.

 - Make the new home child friendly.
 A safe place for youngsters to play or a quiet study zone for older youth are just two ways to help your child adjust to a new home.

 - Find out about school admission requirements.
-When children change schools during a parent’s deployment, they may need their immunization records or may make a move up to the next grade in a certain class.
-Learn more about available support for helping children change schools, from school liaison and special education support to the Interstate Compact on Educational Opportunity for Military Children.
+When children change schools during a parent’s deployment, they might need their immunization records or might move up to the next grade in a certain class.
+Learn more about the available support for helping children change schools, from school liaisons and special education support to the Interstate Compact on Educational Opportunity for Military Children.
 You can also read more about ways to stay connected to your child’s teachers during your deployment.

 - Look for similar programs in the new location.
-If your child has special needs, make sure a move doesn’t disrupt services by accessing services such as an Individualized Education Program or a 504 plan.
-Learn more about military special education and child care resources such as the Exceptional Family Member Program, or EFMP.
+If your child has special needs, make sure a move doesn’t disrupt services by accessing services such as an individualized education program or a Section 504 plan.
+Learn more about military special education and child care resources, such as the Exceptional Family Member Program, or EFMP.
 Your installation school liaison can assist you with making your child’s transition a smooth one.